Gaurav1921/Building-Machine-Learning-Models-from-First-Principles/Linear Regression/README.md

 ## Usage

-To use the model, import the fit_linear_regression function from the linear_regression.py module, and pass in your input features and target values as NumPy arrays.
+To use the model, import the fit_linear_regression function from the linear_regression_using_gradient_descent_and_regularization.py or linear_regression_using_gradient_descent.py <code>(use any one of the mentioned .py files and delete the other .py file which is not in use)</code> module, and pass in your input features and target values as NumPy arrays.
 Here's an example:

 ```sh
 import numpy as np